 Arctic cruises are one of the easiest and safest options to travel inside the Arctic Circle.
 Today's arctic cruises are no longer the dangerous voyage they once were, and such cruises have become quite popular among travelers.
 A cruise to the Arctic can definitely be a once-in-a-lifetime trip.

-- You can start looking for an Arctic cruise on Expedia.com which compares several different cruise offers and tours.
-Make sure to check "Northern Europe" on the left as the region for your cruise.
+- You can start looking for an Arctic cruise on Expedia.com, which compares several different cruise offers and tours.
+Make sure to check "Arctic/Antarctic" as the region for your cruise.
 You can sort by cruise length, price, and more.

-- There are also several guided boat tours and short Arctic cruises available among guided tours in Lapland.
+- There are several guided boat tours and short Arctic cruises available among guided tours in Lapland, Finland.

-An Arctic expedition is great for the more adventurous traveler.
-But that doesn't mean you have to leave the kids at home.
-Intrepid Travel is a worldwide travel organizer offering family-friendly group tours to the world's less traveled and more exciting destinations...including the Arctic Circle.
-Make sure to check out their tours available in Northern Finland and Iceland.
+An Arctic expedition is great for the more adventurous traveler, but that doesn't mean you have to leave the kids at home.
+Intrepid Travel is a worldwide travel organizer offering family-friendly group tours to the world's less traveled and more exciting destinations, including the Arctic Circle.
+Make sure to check out their tours available in Northern Finland, Greenland, and Iceland.

-Keep in mind that in the Arctic, guided tours in Lapland are shorter and more easy-going if an expedition is too long or too exhausting.Continue to 6 of 7 below.
+Keep in mind that in the Arctic, guided tours in Lapland are shorter and more easy-going if an Arctic expedition is too long or too exhausting to consider.

 Facts About the Arctic